JINSCOTT/Detection--2d-pose--3d-pose-lift/README.md

 * Performs 2d pose joint estimation
 * Performs "once" on each person object
-* is batch-able
+* Is batch-able

 ### Motion-bert

-* performs 2d to 3d joint point lift
+* Performs 2d to 3d joint point lift
-* the result is put back onto the image, but you should use the generated result, this is only used to show the result is sensible
+* The result is put back onto the image, but you should use the generated result, this is only used to show the result is sensible
-* the model need a 10 frame buffer, so there will be a 10 frame delay
+* The model need a 10-frame buffer, so there will be a 10-frame delay
-* batch number is one
+* Batch number is one

 ## Reference